Jane Corbin: Since 2000

-In 2017, Corbin presented a documentary on the Balfour Declaration, signed a hundred years before, which led to the creation of a homeland for the Jewish people, the creation of the state of Israel and the conflict that ensued between Israel and the Arabs and Palestinians.
+In 2017, Corbin presented a documentary on the Balfour Declaration, signed a hundred years before, which led to the creation of the state of Israel and the conflict that ensued between Zionist immigrants and the Palestinian natives.
 In November 2018, Corbin wrote and presented a major investigation into the Russian Novichok nerve agent attack in Salisbury on the former Russian spy, Sergei Skripal and his daughter Yulia.
 Detective Sergeant Nick Bailey of Wiltshire police, also poisoned in the attack, gave Corbin an exclusive interview in this film which examined the part played by the GRU, the Russian state and President Vladimir Putin in the attack.
 In April 2019, Corbin's film for the BBC "The Shadow Commander" investigated the role played in many wars and intelligence led operations in the Middle East by the powerful Commander of the Quds Force of the Revolutionary Guard of Iran - General Qasem Soleimani.
 She predicted that he would be a major target for the Americans - Suleimani was eliminated by a US strike in Iraq nine months later.

 Corbin has been reporting in 2020 on the COVID-19 pandemic in the United Kingdom for Panorama and her documentary "On the NHS Frontline" recounts how a hospital in the hotspot of the Midlands coped with COVID-19 during the peak of the epidemic.

 Corbin has won the Royal Television Society Award on three occasions and is a former Emmy Award nominee.
 She has given expert testimony before various Committees of the House of Commons on Afghanistan, Pakistan and Iraq and also on Al-Qaeda.
 She has written two books, Gaza First and Al Qaeda: the terror network that threatens the world.